danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 ## Chromecast

 A fun addition to this app was to build Chromecast support with the `GoogleCast` library.
-If the user starts the app and gives it permission to detect Chromecast devices, a Chromecast button is presented whenever a Chromecast device is available on the same network.
+If a user gives the app permission to detect Chromecast devices, a cast button is presented when a Chromecast device is available on the same network.

 ![A screenshot of the Chromecast button]({{page.assets}}12-chromecast.jpg)